SWIM THE EDEN

 In hindsight, the Eden swim turned out to be immensely fun and Jack described a great loss the morning after they finished, when he woke up to the realisation that he wouldn't be seeing his brothers or their support team.
 It took them 9-days to make it from the peaty bogs and gorges of Black Fell Moss, down the steep dale of Mallerstang, through the green Vale of Eden, across the Eden Valley to the squelching tidal flats of England’s eastern coast, where the Eden joins the River Esk and enters the Solway Firth.

 The whole swim was filmed by the human Swiss Army knife, James Silson.
 He kayaked along beside the brothers, occasionally supported by Jack's good mates David Renton and Sandy Kerridge, strapped with drones, GoPros and all manner of clunking film paraphernalia.
-Here's another example of the kind of folk who suddenly surprise you with their generosity, whilst also going the extra distance to get you through tough times.
+Then there were the ever-trusty, food-packed chariots driven by mum and dad, as well as brownies and cakes brought by Beth and other friends.
+More great examples of the kind of folk who suddenly surprise you with their generosity, whilst also going the extra distance to get you through tough times.

 Follow this link to read more about the Swim The Eden expedition.